-The 2022 General Rules concerning Postgraduate Diplomas apply mutatis mutandis to the Postgraduate Diploma in Financial Planning candidates in this faculty.
-Where any faculty rule is contradictory to the 2022 General Rules, the 2022 General Rules will apply.
+The General Academic Rules with certain specifications herein concerning Postgraduate Diplomas apply mutatis mutandis to the Postgraduate Diploma in Financial Planning candidates in this faculty.
+Where any faculty rule is contradictory to the General Academic Rules, the General Academic Rules will apply.